RajeevAtla/TeamVLA/README.md

 ## Data Collection & Training

 - **Environment & Control Interfaces**: See `docs/interfaces/env_control.md` for a field-by-field breakdown of observations, action vectors, and scripted policy outputs owned by the simulation/control track.
+- **Data Pipeline Contract**: `docs/data_pipeline.md` summarises schema expectations, episode writing, dataset transforms, and the artefacts Track B ships to the other teams.

 - Generate scripted demonstrations: